Anthony Yarde: Career from 2020—2022

+Yarde vs. Arthur

 On 5 December 2020, Yarde, ranked #9 by The Ring and the WBC, #1 by the WBO and #10 by the IBF at light heavyweight faced Lyndon Arthur, who was ranked #6 by the WBO and the IBF for the Commonwealth light-heavyweight title.
 Arthur injured his right hand during the warm-up and utilized his jab for most of the fight.
 This would prove successful for Arthur, as he ended up winning the fight via split-decision, 115–114, 115–114 and 111–117.

 On 28 August 2021, Yarde faced Colombian Alex Theran.
 In the first round, Yarde dropped Theran with a left hook to the body.
 Theran just survived the count, but succumbed to a second left hook to the body shortly afterwards.
 The fight ended 2 minutes and 32 seconds in to the first round.

+Yarde vs. Arthur II

 On 4 December 2021, Yarde defeated Lyndon Arthur in their much anticipated rematch via knockout in the 4th round.